said-alrove/four-card-feature-sass/README.md

 This is a solution to the [Four card feature](https://www.frontendmentor.io/challenges/four-card-feature-section-weK1eFYK/hub/fourcard-feature-with-a-cool-animation-sasssmacss-xYLyDShvs).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

+> **Note:** in order to avoid large names, the URL of this project is an abbreviation of the name of this repository (four-card-feature-sass -> fcfs) with its unique ID (for less problems with names already taken).

 ## Screenshot

 ![](design/screenshot.png)